STUDY

 Transitive Phrasal Verbs

-A phrasal verb that requires an object in the sentence is called a transitive phrasal verb.
-Without an object, a sentence having a transitive phrasal verb cannot give a complete meaning.
+A transitive phrasal verb is a phrasal verb that requires an object in a sentence to convey complete meaning.
+Without an object, the sentence cannot convey full meaning.

-The meaning of the phrasal verbs used in following examples are as follows: (look after: to take care of), (carry on: to continue), (bring about: to cause something), (call off: to cancel), (give up: to quit) and (turn down: to reject or refuse).
+Examples of transitive phrasal verbs along with their meanings are as follows: (look after: to take care of), (carry on: to continue), (bring about: to cause something), (call off: to cancel), (give up: to quit), and (turn down: to reject or refuse).

 • She looks after her children.